Optimal stopping problem under random horizon: Introduction

-where ${\sigma}$ is a $\mathbb{G}$-stopping time, and ${\cal{J}}_{\sigma}$ is the set of $\mathbb{G}$-stopping times that are finite and greater or equal to $\sigma$, and $X^{\mathbb G}$ representing the reward is $\mathbb{G}$-optional satisfying ``some integrability condition" and is stopped at $\tau$. \\ This problem is known as the optimal stopping problem, and it is an example of stochastic control problem.
-For more details about its origin, its applications and its evolution, we refer the reader to \cite{Arai,ElKaroui, Stettner,Quenez1,Peskir,Shiryaev} and the references therein to cite a few.
+where ${\sigma}$ is a $\mathbb{G}$-stopping time, and ${\cal{J}}_{\sigma}$ is the set of $\mathbb{G}$-stopping times that are finite and greater or equal to $\sigma$. $X^{\mathbb G}$ is a $\mathbb{G}$-optional process representing the reward, satisfying ``some integrability condition", and is stopped at $\tau$ (i.e. it does not vary after $\tau$). {{The essential supremum of an arbitrary family of random variables is the smallest random variable which is an upper bound for each element of this family almost surely, see \cite{Neveu} for more details and related properties.}} \\ This problem is known as the optimal stopping problem, and it is an example of stochastic control problem.
+For more details about its origin, its applications and its evolution, we refer the reader to \cite{Arai,ElKaroui, Quenez1,Peskir,Shiryaev} and the references therein to cite a few.
 Herein, we address this optimal stopping problem, and we aim to measure the impact of $\tau$ on this problem in many aspects.
-In fact, for this problem we answer the following questions: a) Can we associate to (\ref{OSP4G}) an optimal stopping problem under $\mathbb{F}$ with reward $\widetilde{X}^{\mathbb{F}}$ and value process ${\cal S}^{\mathbb{F}}$? b) How the two pairs $(X^{\mathbb{G}},{\cal S}^{\mathbb G})$ and $(\widetilde{X}^{\mathbb{F}},{\cal S}^{\mathbb{F}})$ are connected to each other? c) What are the structures in ${\cal S}^{\mathbb G}$ induced by $\tau$? d) How the maximal (minimal) optimal times of (\ref{OSP4G}) and their $\mathbb{F}$-optimal stopping problem counter parts are related to each others?\\ {\it{The second main problem}} assumes that $\mathbb F$ is generated by a Brownian motion $W$ and focuses on studying a linear RBSDE having the form of
+In particular, for this problem we answer the following questions. \begin{enumerate} \item Can we associate to (\ref{OSP4G}) an optimal stopping problem under $\mathbb{F}$ with reward $\widetilde{X}^{\mathbb{F}}$ and value process ${\cal S}^{\mathbb{F}}$? \item How the two pairs $(X^{\mathbb{G}},{\cal S}^{\mathbb G})$ and $(\widetilde{X}^{\mathbb{F}},{\cal S}^{\mathbb{F}})$ are connected to each other? \item What are the structures in ${\cal S}^{\mathbb G}$ induced by $\tau$? \item How the maximal (minimal) optimal times of (\ref{OSP4G}) and their $\mathbb{F}$-optimal stopping problem counter parts are related to each others?\end{enumerate} {\it{One of the direct applications}} of our optimal stopping problem under random horizon $\tau$, lies in studying linear RBSDE having the form of

-Here $f$ is an $\mathbb{F}$-progressively measurable process (the driver rate), $\xi$ is a random variable, and $S$ is a RCLL process $\mathbb F$-adapted with values in $[-\infty, +\infty)$.
-The relationship between the two problems is well understood nowadays, and we refer the reader to \cite{Quenez,QuenezSulem} and the references therein to cite a few.
+Here $\mathbb F$ is assumed to be generated by a Brownian motion $W$, $f$ is an $\mathbb{F}$-progressively measurable process (the driver rate), $\xi$ is a random variable, and $S$ is a {{right-continuous with left-limits (RCLL for short hereafter)}} $\mathbb F$-adapted with values in $[-\infty, +\infty)$. {{The two processes $Y_{-}$ and $S_{-}$ are the left limits of $Y$ and $S$ respectively and are defined at the of Subsection \ref{Subsection1} for the sake of a smooth presentation)}}.
+For this direct application, we refer the reader to our earlier version of the whole work \cite{Choulli6}.
+The relationship between optimal stopping problem and RBSDEs is well understood nowadays, and we refer the reader to \cite{Quenez,Hamadane0,Hamadane1,Vanmaele1,Vanmaele2,QuenezSulem} and the references therein to cite a few.